EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 <p>The <code>interactive_text_explanations()</code> function can be used to launch an interactive Shiny app where you can explore the model weights.</p>
 </div>

-One of the ways a deep learning model is hard to explain is that changes to a part of the input can affect how the input is being used as a whole.
+\index{models!explainability}One of the ways a deep learning model is hard to explain is that changes to a part of the input can affect how the input is being used as a whole.
 Remember that in bag-of-words models adding another token when predicting would just add another unit in the weight; this is not always the case when using deep learning models.
 The following example shows this effect.
 We have created two very similar sentences in `fake_sentences`.